Generalized symmetry enriched criticality in (3+1)d: Abstract

 \section{Abstract}

-We construct two classes of continuous phase transitions in 3+1 dimensions between phases that break distinct generalized global symmetries.
+We construct two classes of continuous phase transitions in 3+1 dimensions between gapped phases that break distinct generalized global symmetries.
 Our analysis focuses on $SU(N)/\mathbb{Z}_N$ gauge theory coupled to $N_f$ flavors of Majorana fermions in the adjoint representation.
-For $N$ even and sufficiently large odd $N_f$, upon imposing time-reversal symmetry and an $SO(N_f)$ flavor symmetry, the massless theory realizes a quantum critical point between two gapped phases: one in which a $\mathbb{Z}_N$ one-form symmetry is completely broken and another where it is broken to $\mathbb{Z}_2$, leading to $\mathbb{Z}_{N/2}$ topological order.
-We provide an explicit lattice model that exhibits this transition.
+For $N$ even and sufficiently large odd $N_f$, upon imposing time-reversal symmetry and an $SO(N_f)$ flavor symmetry, the massless theory realizes a quantum critical point between a gapped phase in which a $\mathbb{Z}_N$ one-form symmetry is completely broken and a phase where it is broken to $\mathbb{Z}_2$, leading to $\mathbb{Z}_{N/2}$ topological order.
+We characterize the possible patterns of symmetry fractionalization in these phases and provide an explicit lattice model that exhibits the transition.
 The critical point has an enhanced symmetry, which includes non-invertible analogues of time-reversal symmetry.
 Enforcing a non-invertible time-reversal symmetry and the $SO(N_f)$ flavor symmetry, for $N$ and $N_f$ both odd, we demonstrate that this critical point can appear between a topologically ordered phase and a phase that spontaneously breaks the non-invertible time-reversal symmetry, furnishing an analogue of deconfined quantum criticality for generalized symmetries.

 {

 }